theRealAph/ScopeLocals/README.md

 ###  Rebinding of Extent Local Variables

-The immutability of ExtentLocal bindings means that within a thread a caller can reliably communicate a single value to the methods it calls.
+The immutability of `ExtentLocal` bindings means that within a thread a caller can reliably communicate a constant value to the methods it calls.
-However, there are times when one of those called methods would need to communicate a different value to the methods *it* calls.
-The requirement is not to change the original binding but to establish a new binding for nested calls
+However, there are times when one of those called methods might need to use the same `ExtentLocal` variable to communicate a different value to the methods *it* calls.
+The requirement is not to change the original binding but to establish a new binding for nested calls.

 As an example consider this new method of the `DBDriver` class from the `ServerFramework` example.